Gameday inactives, injuries and weather: Week 16

 Pittsburgh

+Inactives: PK Chris Boswell, RB Anthony McFarland, FS Marcus D. Allen, QB Joshua Dobbs, DE Olasunkanmi Adeniyi and DL Isaiah Buggs

 Lineup notes: RB James Conner (quadriceps) practiced all week and is off the report.
-PK Chris Boswell (groin) is questionable.
+PK Chris Boswell (groin) is inactive, so PK Matthew Wright will handle the duties today.
 TE Eric Ebron (back) practiced Friday and is good to go.

 Chicago at Jacksonville (1:00 p.m.
 EST)